Ayan1089/ClientService/README.md

   APIs:
-  1) A postman collection is also attached to this changelist so that the APIs can be tested seemlessly.
+  1) A postman collection is attached to this changelist so that the APIs can be tested seemlessly.
   2) The APIs have the `clients` as the resource followed by the path mentioned in the `ProgrammingTask.pdf` for the specific APIs
   3) Pagination is implemented for the APIs - `/ListWithName` and `/ByLiveLocation` as the number of the results returned can be huge.
   4) The corner cases for the `/ById/#id` are also covered.